Letterpress Printmaking Class at PLU

 In March 2014, the Elliott Press hosted the National Guild of Book Workers for a one-day symposium.
 Accompanying this event was a month-long special exhibit at the University Gallery in Ingram Hall, The Art of Wayzgoose.
-For more information about these events, follow this link.
+PPA program students still participate in the Tacoma Wayzgoose, many of whom as members of the Collective, PLU’s student-run art collective.
+You can find the Collective’s Instagram here.

 In 2013, students in the Elliott Press created a multi-piece artist’s book, A Strange Case of Alchemical Munificence, using many of the mysterious medical symbols.
 This work is currently featured on the Vamp & Tramp, Booksellers website.